JoeTodes/JCS-Robotics/ELT1010/ELT1010GuideBook5.md

 It shouldn't be hard to see that the **total current** is simply the **sum** of the **current in each branch**.
 This phenomenom is known as **Kirchoff's Current Law** (busy guy) which states:

-> "he sum of all currents flowing into a node **equals** the sum of all currents flowing out of the node"
+> The sum of all currents flowing into a node **equals** the sum of all currents flowing out of the node

 **Node** here is just a fancy word for junction, split, or fork in the road.
 It follows then from **Kirchoff's Current Law** that the current flowing back into the power supply, after the two branches have joined up again, should also be about **28mA**.
 You can test that for yourself if you like.